certifaction/hinsign-cli/README.md

 The QR Code contains:

-1. A link to the e-prescription information page
+1. A link to the e-prescription validation page
 2. The e-prescription data in CHMED16A1 format
 3. The signature data for verification